openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

     server.start_tcp('localhost', 8080)

-IO
+STDIO
-^^
+^^^^^

-IO connections are useful when client is starting the server as a child process and usually this is the way to go in production.
+STDIO connections are useful when client is starting the server as a child process and usually this is the way to go in production.

-Code snippet bellow shows how to start the server in *IO* mode.
+Code snippet below shows how to start the server in *STDIO* mode.

 .. code:: python